Contribution to my page

 - Demons – demons are among the most popular creatures because they are the evilest of all creatures, and they can exist in so many shapes and forms.
 They have the ability to intrude on anyone’s body be them human or animals if they feel like.
 Demons are the embodiment of Evil or the Devil and as such, they also exist in several religions such as Christianity and in Islam too.
 Demons are so popular that there is a whole range of science called Demonology which deals and researches after them.
 Demonology is strongly connected with theology and exorcism.

 Animals with magical powers

-Last but not least let’s enlist some real life animals who has magical powers attributed to them.
+Last but not least let’s enlist some real-life animals who have magical powers attributed to them.

-Cats: cats are predators, who often hunt at night and can be scary as hell, especially black cats.
+Cats: Cats are instinctual predators, who often hunt at night and can be scary as hell, especially black cats.
 Perhaps it’s no wonder that cats have lots of bad luck attributed to them.
-To their dismay most witches in movies also do keep a black cat as their company and helper in doing magic.
+To their dismay, most witches in movies also do keep a black cat as their company and helper in doing magic.

-Raven: Just like owns ravens are also labelled as the messengers of death.
+Raven: Just like owns ravens are also labeled as the messengers of death.

 Each culture has its magical animals.
 I will introduce Japan’s most important animals with mythical powers attributed to them and other symbols very shortly.

 Bats: creatures of the night and with species who like mosquitos have to consume blood to live, bats have been naturally connected with Dracula and from that point on Dracula could take the form of a bat anytime he wanted to.